 Through funding from The Russell Family Foundation to Antioch University Seattle, Cari Simson will be working as Research Faculty through June 2014 to implement a voluntary roadside rain garden project to improve water quality in the East Ballard neighborhood of Seattle, WA.
 The project will work with Seattle Department of Transportation's Street Use staff to refine the permit process for voluntary roadside rain gardens, and build a demonstration roadside rain garden site using the revised permit process.

-The project site is 11th Avenue NW between 56th Street and 58th Street, in photo on left.
+The project site is 11th Avenue NW between 56th Street and 58th Street, in photo on the right.
 Currently, roadway runoff flows untreated into the stormdrain and through a pipe into Salmon Bay.

 The project will also conduct a case study of similar green infrastructure projects in Canada and the United States, to determine best practices with citizen involvement.
 More on this effort coming soon.